emanuelconunaemme/alien-invasion/README.md

 ## Further Optimizations
 For sake of simplicity there is not a lot of redundancy.
 Although, for improved efficiency it's advised to introduce redundant data structures to avoid sequential access of large arrays.
 E.g.: keep a pointer in the aliens list of the current city for each alien to avoid iterating through the city to find the alien.

+Also, the implementation lean towards readability rather than performance, having several duplicated sequential accesses.
+Improving the performance would require a slightly different approach.